MartinWeindel/rsshd/README.md

 # RsshD

+## Support for Kubernetes webhook development with local process

+This setup is used to locally run a server process locally providing a webhook and exposing it via a service in a Kubernetes cluster (`rsshd-webhook`).

+For this purpose ssh is used to setup a remote port forwarding.

+The complete local setup is condensed in `fake.sh`.
+You need to set the env variable KUBECONFIG to the destination Kubernetes cluster first.

+## Original read me
 This provides a minimal Docker container for keeping the connections to remote servers that are placed behind (several layers) of NATed networks.
 I use this to keep track of Raspberry Pis, "in the wild" and behind mobile connections.
 The